umardraz/Postfix-vManager/Postfix-vManager-Ubuntu.rst

   dbname = vmanager
   query = SELECT goto FROM forwarders WHERE address='%s' AND active = '1'

-Create a virtual domain configuration file for Postfix called mysql_virtual_domains_maps.cf with the following contents.
+Create a virtual domain configuration file for Postfix called /etc/postfix/mysql_virtual_domains_maps.cf with the following contents.
 Be sure to replace "vadmin_password" with the password you chose earlier for the MySQL mail administrator user.

 **File:** /etc/postfix/mysql_virtual_domains_maps.cf